 We operate certain parking facilities under management reimbursement arrangements.
 Under these arrangements, we manage the parking facilities for management fees and pass through the revenues and expenses associated with the facilities to the owners.
-These revenues and expenses are reported in equal amounts as costs reimbursed from our managed locations:
+These revenues and expenses are reported in equal amounts as costs reimbursed from our managed locations.
+Management reimbursement revenue for the three and nine months ended